GWSoftwareTools/VertexCover/README.md

 * ### removeHighDeg:

 An implementation of the high-degree rule which removes vertices with more neighbours than the value of `k`.

 ---

-## Overview
-We split the project into two packages *core* and *vertex cover*, for the graph functionality that is indipendent from the problem and for that parts that aren't.

-By now it contains many parts that don't speed up calculation on small inputs noticably.
-On very **big instances** though, they are worth it.
-For example the split into disjoint subGraphs actually slows the program down in most cases.
-But if you hit one very big graph that can be split into disjoint subGraphs, the speedup may be 50-fold or more.
-And as we're mostly optimizing for the worst case anyway, we're willing to take that drawback.

-### The main changes that improved the runtime on all inputs were:
-* Creating the method removeClique, which removes cliques of any size `n` when less than `n` vertices are connected outside of the clique.
-* Applying as many rules as you can on the graph before you try to solve for `k`, so you only have to do it once (doesn't work for the high-degree rule, as it depends on the value `k` of an instance, but all other rules are applicable).
-* Using the datastructures Hashmap and Hashset.

----